drosca/event-ticket/README.md

 ### Frontend

-In project I have used `bootstrap` library.
+In this project I have used `bootstrap` library.
 For styles I have used `sass` preprocessor.
 Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.

 ### Application